TilakMaddy/-BruteForceListGenerator-/README.md

 ### Legal Disclaimer
 Holy Cow !
-The legal disclaimer is that we the developers are not responsible for the misuse of this tool .Please use it wisely and do not blame us.
+The legal disclaimer is that we the developers are not responsible for the misuse of this tool .Please use it wisely and do not blame us for unethical purposes.

+**NOTE: ** This tool should be used only for ethical purposes.